 Place of the play in Shakespeare’s work

-There is a connection between Pyramus & Thisbe and Romeo & Juliet: one character kills himself because he thought his love is dead (tragedy of misunderstanding).
+There is a connection between Pyramus & Thisbe and Romeo & Juliet: one character kills himself because he thought his love is dead (the tragedy of misunderstanding).
 It proves that Shakespeare could write a tragedy and a comedy at the same time.

 In A Midsummer Night’s Dream, we have a tragedy within the comedy.
-Theme of rebelling children against their parents: 2 families at war but united through the love of their children.
+The theme of rebelling children against their parents: 2 families at war but united through the love of their children.

 Shakespeare’s last play is The Tempest (1611) and it is regarded as his testament for prosperity.
 Ariel is a kind of fairy, like Puck.
 Both plays have the same background of magic and fairies, and the episodes lead to a moral favol as an explanation of life’s mysteries: the surface of events and the meaning of events (more important).

 A Midsummer’s Night Dream is one of Shakespeare’s most leaned plays.
 Lots of information he took here and there:

 - Plutarch’s life.

 - Ovid’s Metamorphosis: Shakespeare borrowed Titania, who appeared as Diana.

 - Huon de Bordeaux (medieval French romance): Shakespeare borrowed Oberon.